 PhD Activity Report (DAD)

-The PhD Activity Report(DAD) is the individualized register of the doctoral student’s training activities, where must be registered all the activities of interest for their development, carried out from the day of their first registration.
+The PhD Activity Report(DAD) is the individualized register of the doctoral student’s training activities, where must be registered all the activities of interest for their development, carried out from the day of their first enrolment.

 It is the doctoral student's responsibility to keep it up to date, providing evidence of his/her training in research and transversal competencies; therefore, when appropriate, he/she must provide the director with certifications of the activities carried out.